Non-equilibrium bosonization of fractional quantum Hall edges: Non-equilibrium bosonization of complex fractional quantum Hall edges

 This process of fractionalization of counting pulses is illustrated in Fig.~\ref{fig:pulsedynamics}(a).
 The counting phases $\delta_{1,\pm}$ and $\delta_{2,\pm}$ are determined by the fractionalized pulse amplitudes $q_{1,\pm}^{\text{(p)}}$ and $q_{2,\pm}^{\text{(p)}}$ in the non-interacting region I:

 As we show below by explicitly calculating the FCS, the fractionalization of counting phases \eqref{eq:phases_43_amplitudes} implies a corresponding fractionalization of charges of excitations due to inter-mode interaction.
 We will also discuss there the physics underlying this charge fractionalization.
+The fractionalization of anyonic excitations that plays a central role in this paper, including both fractionalization of the fractional charge and the fractional braiding phases, can be viewed as a counterpart of the electron fractionalization in conventional Luttinger liquids that has been discussed in the context of various observables in previous works~\cite{Gutman2010,Gutman2010full,Levkivskyi2009noise-induced,Safi_Transport_1995,LeHur2005dephasing,LeHur2006electron,LeHur2008charge,Steinberg2008charge}.

 The amplitudes of the scattering matrices in Eq.~\eqref{eq:scattering_matrices} depend sensitively on how abruptly the interaction is switched on at the interfaces.
 When the interaction varies on a length scale much shorter than the relevant plasmon wavelength $\sim v_{\pm}/\omega$ (so-called "sharp" interfaces), the transmission and reflection amplitudes are determined by the interaction parameter $\gamma$ in Eq.~\eqref{eq:Lambda_25}, and take the form